steveturbek/SunPower-PVS-Supervisor/log.md

 ## 30 Sep 2025

-learned new VASERVER technique, published how to to reddit and readme
+learned new VarServer technique, published how to to reddit and readme

 ## 15 Sept 2025